numfocus/getting-started-with-open-source/README.md

 This repository contains documents and resources on getting started with Open Source projects.

+This resource was created as part of the [NumFocus DISC Unconference](https://pydata.org/nyc2017/diversity-inclusion/disc-unconference-2017/).
+Read about its creation on the [NumFocus blog](https://www.numfocus.org/blog/getting-started-with-open-source-notes-from-the-numfocus-disc-unconference/).

 ### [Compilation of Open Source Resources](./compilation_of_open_source_resources.md)
 This file includes a collection of external resources (links) that elaborate on how to contribute to Open Source projects effectively as a newbie.